Procedure Information

 A cannula (small plastic tube) will be inserted into a vein so that medication can be given during the procedure (sometimes this is done in the procedure room).

-If you have sedation for the procedure you will not be able to drive afterwards and it is advisable not to use public transport (further information about sedation is given on page 7).
-It is essential that you arrange for someone to collect you.
+If you have sedation for the procedure, you will not be able to drive afterwards, and it is advisable not to use public transport.
+It is essential that you arrange for someone to collect you from the endoscopy unit.
 Please give the nurse their telephone number so that we can ring them when you are ready to go home.

 What will happen during the procedure?